Optivem

 Phase 3 · Team Implementation

-Full engagement: €100,000 all-in across all three phases — billed by phase, stop anytime.
+Full engagement: €100,000 all-in across all three phases, ~1 year end to end — billed by phase, stop anytime.

-Or commit to all three phases up front: €90,000 paid in full at signing — a 10% saving for booking the whole engagement together, in exchange for the phase-by-phase exit.
+Or commit to all three phases up front: €90,000 paid in full at signing — a 10% saving for booking the whole engagement together.
+You can still pause or reschedule either way; the trade is only that all three phases are paid and non-cancelable now, rather than funded phase by phase as you reach them.

 Every price is fixed up front.
 Phases are billed in advance — you fund value as it lands, and scheduling is confirmed once the advance payment is received.
-Prices are valid for agreements signed in 2026.
+Prices are valid for agreements signed in 2026, and each phase's price is held as long as it begins within 6 months of the previous phase completing.

 Terms, plainly